 Now that the major re-organizations have been achieved (2015-2017), the group strives to remain attractive, in a context of global mobilization against climate change, of public debate on nuclear energy and of internal transformation.
-The group therefore began hiring again in 2018, with 1,174 new hires in 2018 and 1,264 in 2019.
-It is also developing a wage policy that rewards individual and group commitment and takes into account particular constraints and the individual situation of employees.
+The group therefore began hiring again in 2018, with almost 1,174 new hires in 2018 and 1,264 in 2019.
+It is also developing a wage policy that rewards individual and group commitment and takes into account employees' special hardships and individual situation.